Catalan orthography: Hyphen

 The hyphen (called a guionet) is used in Catalan and Valencian to separate a verb and the combination of pronouns that follow them (e.g. menjar-se-les), to separate certain compounds (e.g. vint-i-un and para-sol), and to split a word at the end of a line of text for the purpose of maintaining page margins.

 Compounds are hyphenated in cases that involve numerals (e.g. trenta-sis, and trenta-sisè/é); cardinal points (e.g. sud-americà); repetitive and expressive compounds (xup-xup); those compounds in which the first element ends in a vowel and the second starts with r, s, or x (e.g. penya-segat); and those compounds in which the combination of the two elements can lead to wrong reading (e.g. pit-roig).
-There are also compound terms in which the first element carries a grave accent (mà-llarg), the construction no plus substantive (but not no plus adjective, no-violència but the nacions no violentes) and certain singular constructions like abans-d'ahir and adéu-siau.
+There are also compound terms in which the first element carries a grave accent (mà-llarg), the construction no plus noun (but not no plus adjective, no-violència but the nacions no violentes) and certain singular constructions like abans-d'ahir and adéu-siau.

-Since 1996, the normative set that in the none mentioned cases in the previous paragraph do not carry hyphen.
-Thus, the general norm set that the prefixed forms, aside from the cited exceptions, are written without hyphen (the only normative option, then, is to write arxienemic and fisicoquímic).

-In regard to numbers, hyphen is set according to the D-U-C rule (Desenes-Unitats-Centenes, 'Tens-Units-Hundreds'), thus, a hyphen is placed between tens and units (quaranta-dos) and between units and hundreds (tres-cents).
+The hyphen in numbers is set according to the D-U-C rule (Desenes-Unitats-Centenes, 'Tens-Units-Hundreds'), thus, a hyphen is placed between tens and units (quaranta-dos) and between units and hundreds (tres-cents).
 For example, the number 35,422 is written trenta-cinc mil quatre-cents vint-i-dos.

-In the case of the separation of a term at the end of line, syllable boundaries are maintained.
-Still, there are digraphs that can be separated and others that cannot.
-The digraphs that can be separated are those that, when splitting them, they result in two graphs the corresponding sound from which they share a phonetic trait with the sound of the digraph.
-(Thus, the digraph rr, for example it corresponds with the nearest sound of a rhotic alveolar trill.
-Cor-randes, calit-ja and as-sas-sí are words with digraphs that can be split).
+When a word gets separated due to a new line, syllable boundaries are kept, although, there are some digraphs that can be separated.
+These digraphs are those that, when splitting them, they result in two graphs the corresponding sound from which they share a phonetic trait with the sound of the digraph.
 The digraphs that cannot be separated are those in which the two graphs correspond to sounds that they are not related with the sound of the digraph.
-(For example, it cannot be separated the digraphs ny or ix, the sound /i/ for instance, does not have any relation with the sound of the voiceless prepalatal fricative which ix is corresponded).

-To orthographic effects, the syllabic separation of words follow the following norms:
+The syllabic separation of words follow the following rules: